jspolsky/queer-burners/README.md

 - Almost all the code you might want to modify is in aws/lamdbdasrc/multifunc.js

+- There is a tiny amount of Javascript in `shared` which is available on both the server and the client.

 - If you add new functions that need to be available through the web API, also add them in aws/template.yaml

 - From the directory aws, the script ./local-sam.sh launches the API on your local machine, in a docker instance, assuming you've set up your local machine according to [these instructions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-mac.html).
 This allows you to test changes to the API or lambda functions without deploying those changes to AWS.

 - The file **web/definitions.js** lets you specify where the API is running.
 When you are testing locally with ./local-sam.sh, the api is at localhost:3001.

-- You may want to use Postman to test the API directly before you try to get it to work from the web front end.
+- You may want to install [Postman](https://www.postman.com) to test the API directly before you try to get it to work from the web front end.

 Once the server-side code is tested locally, you can deploy it to Amazon.